top of page

 Experienced professionals seeking to pivot, upskill, or transition into new roles aligned with their existing expertise.

 This may represent their first professional credit in a new role, despite extensive experience elsewhere.
-Mid-career artists often face barriers to up-skilling and frequently take lower-paid work to gain experience; we aim to counter this by ensuring all roles are paid at Equity rate or above.
+Mid-career artists often face barriers to up-skilling and frequently take lower-paid work to gain experience; We aim to counter this by ensuring all roles are paid at Equity rate or above.
 Each artist is supported by an experienced member of the production team, providing mentorship and guidance throughout the process.

-2. Emerging and early-career artists
+2. Emerging / early-career artists / artists - Or anyone inbetween.

 Since its inception, Wise Productions has produced the documentary Shaping The Arts: The Future of the UK Performing Arts, alongside research and development for the international opera-musical Interludes, composed by Steven Feifke and featuring a new rendition of Gershwin’s Rhapsody in Blue by Sam Jewison.